Building the AI-First Bank: A Strategic Guide

 L3 agents continuously monitor their environment, make decisions, and trigger actions without constant human involvement.
 They coordinate L1 and L2 agents to operate as closed-loop decision systems.

-Figure: L3 agents operate autonomously in continuous observe-plan-act loops.
-They monitor environments, make decisions, execute actions, and adapt based on outcomes—all within governance boundaries.
+Figure 3: L3 agents operate autonomously in continuous observe-plan-act loops, making and executing decisions within governance boundaries.
 Unlike L2, humans are notified after decisions rather than approving before.

-Rather than waiting for borrowers or advisors to identify refinancing opportunities, an L3 agent monitors market rates, borrower credit profiles, loan performance, and property valuations continuously.
+Rather than waiting for borrowers or advisors to identify refinancing opportunities, an L3 agent continuously monitors market rates, credit profiles, loan performance, and property valuations.

 When conditions align, the agent triggers eligibility checks through L2 agents, generates personalized offers, initiates pre-approval workflows, and notifies customers and relationship managers.
 Work that traditionally requires weeks of coordination compresses into hours.

 Implementation Reality: Most banks operate primarily at L1 today and are scaling L2 capabilities.
-L1 agents prepare intelligence, L2 agents execute regulated processes, and L3 agents make and act on decisions independently.
-Governed L3 use cases represent the next competitive frontier and the next major governance challenge.
+L3 use cases represent the next competitive frontier—and the next major governance challenge.

 3.1 Governing Autonomous Agents: Beyond Traditional Controls

-Traditional IT governance frameworks weren’t built for systems that make decisions autonomously and adapt continuously.
-When an agent can approve transactions, escalate compliance alerts, or reallocate capital based on real-time conditions, the governance challenge fundamentally changes.
+Traditional governance frameworks weren’t built for systems that make decisions autonomously and adapt continuously.
+When an agent can approve transactions, escalate compliance alerts, or reallocate capital based on real-time conditions, the governance challenge changes materially.

 Why Agent Governance Is Different

 The core risk is behavioral drift.
-Unlike static rule-based systems, agents optimize their actions dynamically based on feedback loops and outcome data.
-Research by Jiang et al. (2025) demonstrates that when agents and their supporting tools adapt simultaneously without coordination, systems can enter unstable “Red Queen” dynamics—continuous change without improvement.
-Without explicit controls regulating when and how adaptation occurs, these systems can develop unintended behaviors over time.
-Rather than stemming from a single incorrect decision, the risk accumulates as agents operate continuously across changing conditions.
+Unlike static rule-based systems, agents adjust their actions dynamically based on feedback loops and outcome data.
+Research by Jiang et al. (2025) shows that when agents and their supporting tools adapt simultaneously without coordination, systems can enter unstable feedback cycles—where behavior changes continuously without improving results.
+Without explicit controls governing adaptation, these systems can develop unintended behaviors.
+Rather than stemming from a single incorrect decision, risk accumulates as agents operate continuously across changing conditions.

 These risks are not theoretical—they stem from how autonomous agents interact with data, systems, and each other in production environments.